Standing up for science: call for nominations for Maddox Prize 2016

 When you know that science cannot make allowance for doubting, especially not if the alternative is misleading or harmful, it is a brave thing to assert yourself in the face of opposition.

 The Maddox Prize recognises and celebrates the work of an individual anywhere in the world who promotes sound science and evidence on a matter of public interest, facing difficulty or hostility in doing so.

 A joint initiative of the science journal Nature, the Kohn Foundation, and charity Sense about Science, the prize is named in honour of Sir John Maddox FRS, who was editor of Nature for 22 years and a founding trustee of Sense about Science.
 A passionate and tireless communicator and defender of science, Maddox engaged with difficult debates, inspiring others to do the same.

 Dr David Robert Grimes, who won in 2014 jointly with Dr Emily Willingham, says of the prize, “The John Maddox Prize for standing up for science is a way of rewarding contributions to the public understanding of science, but more than that it functions as a reminder that we must be guided by evidence and the scientific method rather than the sound and fury of strong ideological convictions.”

 “I’ve [written about challenging and controversial issues] despite hostility and threats because I believe communicating science and advocating for evidence-based policy is truly appreciated and worthwhile.”

 Dr David Robert Grimes, joint Maddox Prize winner 2014

-If you know someone who deserves recognition for the courage of their scientific convictions under fire, nominate them by filling in this form and uploading a letter explaining why you are nominating them.
+If you know someone who deserves recognition for the courage of their scientific convictions under fire, nominate them and upload a letter explaining why you are nominating them.

 The closing date for nominations is Monday 1 August 2016.
 Winners will be announced at a reception in London, as well as in Nature, and will receive £2,000.